ProducerMatt/sicp-psets-mirror/README.md

 ./build.sh init
 # Pack srv/ into sicp-psets.com
 ./build.sh pack
+# BUG: If you encounter a crash on trying to pack, get a copy of zip.com
+#      compiled with MODE=asan from the Cosmopolitan monorepo.

-# sicp-psets.com is a now portable webserver containing the mirror!
+# sicp.com is a now portable webserver containing the mirror!
 # Move it to any compatible computer you want to serve from.
 # To serve sandboxed:
 ./sicp-psets.com -SSS